 In some non-blog writings earlier this summer, specifically some work I put in on my dissertation, I expanded upon and made some significant changes to my earlier blog post entitled “Decolonization-Decoloniality-Marxism” to the extent that I feel they are now two different pieces, arching towards the same point.
 So I have decided to post the newer version here also.

 For many years, my primary theoretical grounding could best be described as some kind of Marxism.
 This was still very much so the case when I began the studies that led me to this point in my writings.
-For much of that time, while often nominally loyal to some kind of Leninist/Maoist Marxism, in the sense of how viewed the project of actual leftist organizing, the primary internal debate that I engaged in with myself with regards to this outlook was between a kind of Althusserianism and Gramscianism.
+For much of that time, while often nominally loyal to some kind of Leninist/Maoist Marxism—in the sense of how viewed the project of actual leftist organizing—the primary internal debate that I engaged in with myself with regards to this outlook was between a kind of Althusserianism and Gramscianism.
 Ultimately, I did, and still do, take a number of key elements from both.
 From the former, a kind of ‘soft Althusserianism’, as Peter D. Thomas refers to it, the hallmarks of which are “a suspicion of teleology, an attentiveness to the social and political processes of subject- and subjectivity-formation, a respect for the relative autonomy of diverse instances within the social totality” (2009: 11).
-In particular, key elements that I continue to draw from Althusser’s work is long-running rejection of deterministic or fatalistic modes of analysis (often typified, in Marxist works and activism, as the assertion that “communism is inevitable”), which coalesce most clearly within the late-Althusser’s “aleatory materialism,” or “materialism of the encounter,” (2006) and an attentiveness to the working of ideology in the production and reproduction of capitalism, and, more essentially, the modern/colonial/capitalist world-system (2014).
+Related to the rejection of historical teleology, a key element that I continue to draw from Althusser’s work is a long-running rejection of deterministic or fatalistic modes of analysis (often typified, in Marxist works and activism, as the assertion that “communism is inevitable”), which coalesce most clearly within the late-Althusser’s “aleatory materialism,” or “materialism of the encounter,” (2006).
+Additionally, I continue to maintain an Althusserian attentiveness to the workings of ideology in the production and reproduction of capitalism, and, more essentially, the modern/colonial/capitalist world-system (2014), which takes up Lacan’s distinction between reality and “the Real,” and has been extended and deployed in various fashions by Chantalle Mouffe (2014) and Ernesto Laclau (2012), Fredric Jameson (1982; 2019), and and members of the Ljubljana School of Psychoanalysis (Žižek 2009; Zupančič 2003), and which also meshes with Raymond Williams’ distinctions regarding “residual,” “emergent,” and “dominant” ideological formations (2006).

 From the latter I have long been attracted to, and taken up, Gramsci’s ‘absolute historicism,’ which entails the denial that any real or meaningful qualitative distinctions between different conceptions of the world—much less ideologies and philosophies—can genuinely be made, and consequently flowing from that a deep suspicion, and ultimately a quite uncompromising rejection, of “scientistic” and “deterministic” versions of Marxism (2009: 11).
 Other key elements of the kind of Gramscianism that Thomas describes, namely the study of subalternity and the form and functions of the microphysics of power, have also long been key elements of my outlook on the world (2009: 11).